yxt7979/APP-PIC-Recgonize/README.md

 Here's a video of the run time

 [vplayer url="https:\/\/littlefisher.oss-cn-beijing.aliyuncs.com\/%E5%9C%BA%E6%99%AF%E8%AF%86%E5%88%ABAPI%E5%BA%94%E7%94%A8.mp4"  /]
+（Forgive me that I can't tell the rhino from the hippopotamus)

 ## About
 It can help you Identify the content and scene of the images.